 - A. Any information provided by the applicant that verification proves to be untrue may be used to disqualify the applicant for admission on the basis of attempted fraud.
-The property considers false information about the following to be grounds for rejecting an applicant: - (1) Income, assets and/or expenses - (2) Household composition - (3) Social Security Numbers - (4) Preferences and priorities - (5) Eligibility for allowances - (6) Previous residence history or criminal history - (7) Citizenship, naturalization, and/or eligible immigration status - B. If, during the course of processing an application, it becomes evident that an applicant has falsified or otherwise willfully misrepresented any facts about his/her current situation, criminal history, or behavior in a manner that would affect eligibility, priorities, application selection criteria qualification, allowances or rent, the application will be rejected. - C. During the course of processing an application, there may be errors in name spellings, dates of birth and other such data, resulting in inaccurate criminal, credit, or other screening.
-In these cases, screening may be re-done.
-If these checks result in documentation of circumstances that would have caused an applicant to be rejected, the application will be rejected.
-If the applicant has already moved in, this evidence may be the cause of eviction proceedings. - D. Unintentional errors will not be used as a basis to reject applicants.
+The property considers false information about the following to be grounds for rejecting an applicant: - (1) Income, assets and/or expenses - (2) Household composition - (3) Social Security Numbers - (4) Preferences and priorities - (5) Eligibility for allowances - (6) Previous residence history or criminal history - (7) Citizenship, naturalization, and/or eligible immigration status - B. If, during the course of processing an application, it becomes evident that an applicant has falsified or otherwise willfully misrepresented any facts about his/her current situation, criminal history, or behavior in a manner that would affect eligibility, priorities, application selection criteria qualification, allowances or rent, the application will be rejected. - C. During the course of processing an application, intentional errors in name spellings, dates of birth and other such data may be discovered, resulting in inaccurate criminal, credit, or other screening.
+In these cases, screening will be re-done.
+If the subsequent screening results in documentation of circumstances that now cause an applicant to be rejected, the application will be rejected.
+If the applicant has already moved in, this evidence may be the grounds for eviction proceedings. - D. Unintentional errors will not be used as a basis to reject applicants.